iTwin/appui/README.md

 11. Add and commit the changelog JSON files and any API signature updates.
 12. Publish changes on the branch and open a pull request.

-If using the command line, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the imodeljs root directory.
+If using the command line, steps 8 through 11 above can be completed in one step by running `rushchange.bat` from the root directory.
 Only use `rushchange.bat` if none of the changes require a changelog entry.
 > Note: The CI build will break if changes are pushed without running `rush change` and `rush extract-api` (if the API was changed).
 The fix will be to complete steps 6 through 11.